Reconsider travel to Sudan due to terrorism and civil unrest. Some areas have increased risk. Please read the entire Travel Advisory.

 Do not travel to:

-Terrorist groups continue plotting attacks in Sudan, especially in Khartoum.
-Terrorists may attack with little or no warning, targeting foreign and local government facilities, and areas frequented by Westerners.
-Terrorists groups in Sudan have stated their intent to harm Westerners and Western interests through suicide operations, bombings, shootings, and kidnappings.
+Terrorist groups continue plotting attacks in Sudan.
+Terrorist groups in Sudan have stated their intent to harm Westerners and Western interests through suicide operations, bombings, shootings, and kidnappings.
+They may attack with little or no warning, targeting foreign and local government facilities, and areas frequented by Westerners.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Sudan, as U.S. government employees must obtain special authorization from the Sudanese government to travel outside of Khartoum.
 The U.S. Embassy requires U.S. government personnel in Sudan to use armored vehicles for official travel.
 Family members under 21 years of age cannot accompany U.S. government employees who work in Sudan.